dongYoun2/nlu_s25/hw3/hw3-written.md

 - **Main experiment**: Figure 2
 - **Additional experiment**: Figure 4

-Figure 2 effectively answers the yes/no question of "Does the larger model performs worse than the smaller model on TruthfulQA benchmark?" and the Figure 2 shows the additional evaluation on informativeness of gnereration task as well as truthfulness of multiple-choice task on the extension of the main experiment to further analyze.
+Figure 2 effectively answers the yes/no question of "Does the larger model performs worse than the smaller model on TruthfulQA benchmark?" and the Figure 4 shows the additional evaluation on informativeness of gnereration task as well as truthfulness of multiple-choice task on the extension of the main experiment to further analyze.

 Q2) Which set(s) of prompts from Appendix E were used for the main experiment, and which were used for the additional experiment(s)?

 - **Main experiment**: (default) QA prompt
-- **Additional experiment**: (default) QA prompt, harmful prompt, and helpful prompt
+- **Additional experiment (Figure 4)**: (default) QA prompt, harmful prompt, and helpful prompt
+- **Additional experiment (Figure 15 in Appendix B.6)**: (default) QA prompt, harmful prompt, helpful prompt, null prompt (no prompt at all), chat prompt, long-form prompt

 Figure 4 also shows how the harmful and helpful prompt could encourage the GPT-3-175B model to be more truthful or vice versa.